Logan-Ward/LeChat-Old/README.md

 either with the ability to set a centerpiece within the app to stimulate and lead discussion, such as image, text, or video to be commentated on, or by being modular enough in design to be grafted onto existing applications as a supplementary form of interaction.
+Another form of engagement could be a liking feature where users can like a message which will grow its size and extend its lifetime.

 ## Project setup
 ```